 "Employee satisfaction" is the term used to describe whether employees are happy and contented and fulfilling their desires and needs at work.
 Many measures purport that employee satisfaction is a factor in employee motivation, employee goal achievement, and positive employee morale in the workplace.

-Employee satisfaction, while generally a positive in your organization, can also become a downer if mediocre employees stay because they are satisfied and happy with your work environment.
+Employee satisfaction, while generally a positive in your organization, can also become a problem if mediocre employees stay because they are satisfied and happy with your work environment.

 Factors contributing to employee satisfaction include treating employees with respect, providing regular employee recognition, empowering employees, offering above industry-average benefits and compensation, providing employee perks and company activities, and positive management within a success framework of goals, measurements, and expectations.